Malav-P/Malav-P.github.io/_posts/2024-03-08-least-squares.md

 \end{aligned}
 $$

-The question now is what is the best estimate for $$\boldsymbol{\theta}\,$$?
+The question now is what is the best estimate for $\boldsymbol{\theta}\,$?
 We may consider the following minimization problem which sums up the squared loss of each datapoint from its label:

 $$